 - High-Efficiency Particulate Air (HEPA)

 - A HEPA filter traps 99.97% of particles at 0.3 microns—often considered the “gold standard” in air purification.
+For hospitality venues like bars and lounges, explore our cigar smoke air purifiers for bars & restaurants designed to remove tobacco smoke, vape clouds and lingering odors.

 - Air travels through a dense mesh of fibers, and particles get caught through diffusion, interception, and impaction.